 We can teach them to be smart.

-That’s what the word means: response-able.
 No one else is making us feel or think or act as we do.
 And helping our kids to realize that gives them a tremendous head start.

 When we’re confident, they’re confident.